andrewgreen76/flygreen/README.md

 __________________________________________________________________________

 - The near death of TurboC.
+- Modern C :
-- Modern C : pointers, arrays, streaming, data manipulation
+  - basic : pointers, arrays, streaming, data manipulation
+  - intermed : externs, unions, understanding orders of tokens at var init/def time.
 - Bash :
   - command substitution (with cat, grep, etc.)
   - understanding the role, the value, the pros, and the cons of :